Computing k-mers in Graphs: Proof of Lemmas and

-We left two facts unproven in Lemma \ref{lemma:lcs_and_kmers}: \begin{enumerate} \item Two vertices $u < v$ can only share a $k$-mer if $|\sup_u|\geq k$ and $|\inf_v|\geq k$. \item $|\sup_u|\geq k$ implies that $\max^k_u$ is a suffix of $\sup_u$, and $|\inf_u|\geq k$ implies that $\min^k_u$ is a suffix of $\inf_u$. \end{enumerate} \begin{proof} For the proof, let $I_u$ be the set of left-infinite strings reaching $u$, union with the set of finite strings starting at a source, and ending at $u$.
+For the proof, let $I_u$ be the set of left-infinite strings reaching $u$, union with the set of finite strings starting at a source, and ending at $u$.
 It is easy to check that the definitions of $\inf_u$ and $\sup_u$ in \cite{DBLP:conf/cpm/AlankoCCKMP24} are equivalent to $\inf_u=\min I_u$ and $\sup_u=\max I_u$.
 Observe that if $\max^k_u$ exists, there exists a maximum string in $I_u$ suffixed by $\max^k_u$: Let $M$ be the walk, possibly left-infinite, that is created right-to-left by following i) first the edges that form $\max^k_u$, and then ii) the maximum incoming edge to the last found vertex on the walk.
 This walk ends at $u$ and is either a left-infinite string, or starts in a source; thus it spells a string in $I_u$, that is suffixed by $\max^k_u$.
 The same argument holds for a minimum string in $I_u$ suffixed by $\min^k_u$, following the smallest incoming edge.

 We prove 2) first.
 Assuming that $|\sup_u|\geq k$, let $\alpha$ be the suffix of length $k$ of $\sup_u$.
 We have that $\max^k_u\succeq \alpha$, because $\max^k_u$ can always be chosen as $\alpha$.
 By contradiction, assume that $\max^k_u\succ \alpha$.
 Now, consider the maximum string $\gamma\in I_u$ that is suffixed by $\max^k_u$: Since $\max^k_u\succ \alpha$, then $\gamma\succ\sup_u$, but this contradicts $\sup_u=\max I_u$.
 Similarly, if $|\inf_u|\geq k$ and $\alpha$ is the suffix of length $k$ of $\inf_u$, we have $\min^k_u\preceq\alpha$ because we can choose $\min^k_u=\alpha$.
 But if $\min^k_u\prec\alpha$, then the minimum string $\gamma\in I_u$ suffixed by $\min^k_u$ is strictly smaller than $\inf_u$, a contradiction.